 On the other hand, hot water at over 42 Celsius (109F) hot water stimulates the sympathetic nerves and brings a refreshing feeling.

 However, hot water above 42 Celsius (109F) causes dry skin and also high blood pressure, so complete bathing for 10 minutes with a half-body bath method.
 If you have high blood pressure or heart disease, better avoid taking a hot bath at 42 Celsius (109F) and higher.

-Especially bathing in a hot spring and the hot bath added bath salts believed having the same effect of them, effective ingredients in the water penetrate the body through the skin and breathing, improving blood circulation and raise the body heat.
+Especially bathing in a hot spring and hot bath added bath salts is believed to have the same effect of them, effective ingredients in the water penetrate the body through the skin and breathing, improving blood circulation and raising the body heat.

-When your body temperature is higher, the better your metabolism.
+When your body temperature is higher, the better your metabolism is.